Ticketedmoon/human-activity-recognition-using-wrist-mounted-sensors-based-on-symbolic-aggregate-approximation/src/README.md

 When installing all the necessary requirements for the project,
-please use `pip -r install requirements.txt`
+please use `pip3 install -r requirements.txt`